Modern views. Ancient muse.

 $135 • 30 ml

-A promise in a bottle, this elixir works while you sleep, to restore skin radiance.
+A promise in a bottle, this daily-use elixir works to enhance skin radiance.
 Its power lies in the fusion of precious botanicals from the Indian sub-continent like golden Muga silk (known for its exquisite luster), proven synthetics such as Hyaluronic Acid, and the precision of transformative technological processes like biotransformation.
-The accompanying copper-crusted silk cocoons complete the treatment - providing gentle, yet effective exfoliation.
+The accompanying copper crusted silk cocoons complete the treatment - providing gentle, yet effective exfoliation.